Slaytex/Grid2.0/README.md

 # Grid 2.0

-Grid 2.0 is a powerful desktop application that works in conjunction with a Figma plugin to streamline the process of creating and managing grid layouts in Figma.
-The system consists of two main components:
+Grid 2.0 is an Electron desktop app plus a Figma plugin that lets you:
-1. A desktop application (Grid App)
+- Export selected Figma frames as PNGs to the app
-2. A Figma plugin (Grid Plugin)
+- Drive “live” frames (size-only) displayed via `figma.com/mirror`, and resize them from Figma

 ## Repository Information
 - GitHub Repository: [Grid2.0](https://github.com/Slaytex/Grid2.0)